 The commercial sector uses natural gas to heat buildings and water, to operate refrigeration and cooling equipment, to cook, to dry clothes, and to provide outdoor lighting.
 Some consumers in the commercial sector also use natural gas as a fuel in combined heat and power systems.
-In 2019, the commercial sector accounted for about 11% of total U.S. natural gas consumption, and natural gas was the source of about 20% of the U.S. commercial sector's total energy consumption.
+In 2020, the commercial sector accounted for about 10% of total U.S. natural gas consumption, and natural gas was the source of about 19% of the U.S. commercial sector's total energy consumption.

 The transportation sector uses natural gas as a fuel to operate compressors that move natural gas through pipelines and as a vehicle fuel in the form of compressed natural gas and liquefied natural gas.
 Nearly all vehicles that use natural gas as a fuel are in government and private vehicle fleets.
-In 2019, the transportation sector accounted for about 3% of total U.S. natural gas consumption.
-Natural gas was the source of about 3% of the U.S. transportation sector's total energy consumption in 2019, of which 95% was for natural gas pipeline and distribution operations.
+In 2020, the transportation sector accounted for about 3% of total U.S. natural gas consumption.
+Natural gas was the source of about 4% of the U.S. transportation sector's total energy consumption in 2020, of which 94% was for natural gas pipeline and distribution operations.